Skip to content

 | Gardening

 This year (Back in 2007, Ed.)
-Michael and the girls asked me what I wanted for Mother’s Day/ Since we’d fenced the front garden in, I could no longer see the big pond (which, if you read my post on Drought, has been pretty low anyhow), so I wanted a smaller, more aesthetically pleasing pond. […]
+Michael and the girls asked me what I wanted for Mother’s Day.
+Since we’d fenced the front garden in, I could no longer see the big pond.
+If you read my post on Drought, you’ll know it had been pretty low anyhow.
+I wanted a smaller, more aesthetically pleasing […]

 Read More »